schmidtwmark/qnd/presentations/day7.md

 - Why isn't this code just included by default?
     - May not be present on certain machines
     - More inputs => more work for Python on startup
+- Replit will manage your packages for you

 ---